 Great inexpensive motherboard for my first build.
 Simple layout, 4 DIMMs, AURA RGB control, easy BIOS and overclocking, and a B450 chipset for less than $85 is a no-brainer.
 Easy installation of everything and the black design looks beautiful.
 My only complaint is that the manual wasn't as helpful as I expected.

 Wanted 16 GB at first, but to stay on budget I went down to 8 and was able to treat myself to some RGB.
 The price is right, but 8 GB in dual channel at 3000 MHz is nothing to mess with, not to mention the beautiful design; looks so much better in person.
 The RGB is very easy to control with AURA.

 Great inexpensive little SSD.
 Enough storage for Windows and quite a few programs, files, and games.
 It's not super fast, but gives solid SSD performance that makes my system feel quite snappy.

 Underrated power supply.
-Plenty of juice for a low-end or APU build like mine, and the black sleeved cables look great.
+Plenty of juice for a lower-end or APU build. and the black sleeved cables look great.
 It's not modular, but in a case with a PSU shroud, that's no problem.
 Easy operation and good looks for $30 from EVGA is a killer deal.
 Currently powers my RX 580, Ryzen 5 2400g combo with zero issues.

 Can't complain.
-Plug-and-play, super fast, inexpensive, and looks nice.
+Plug-and-play, fast, inexpensive, and isn't ugly.